billkable/dev-workflow-workshop/workshop-instructions/content/exercises/03-timesheets.md

     after: 0
     ```

+1. The `Timesheet` class is also used for *marshalling* data from an
+    HTTP web request to the `TimesheetController` *handler methods*.

+    The HTTP content and accept types of the web requests are
+    `application/json`.
+    Spring Web by default will use the `jackson` parser,
+    which requires a default constructor on the associated data classes:

+    ```editor:select-matching-text
+    file: ~/exercises/src/main/java/com/vmware/education/tracker/Timesheet.java
+    text: "public Timesheet()"
+    ```

+    Also notice the other two constructors:

+    ```editor:select-matching-text
+    file: ~/exercises/src/main/java/com/vmware/education/tracker/Timesheet.java
+    text: "public Timesheet(long projectId, long userId, LocalDate date, int hours)"
+    before: 0
+    after: 13
+    ```

+    This is an indicator that the `Timesheet` class may be used for
+    different reasons.

-You will see later that the `Timesheet` class is also used for other
+Given that the Timesheet class is used for multiple reasons,
-purposes,
-and that its use may be problematic as the application evolves.
+and that it is mutable can introduce problems as the application evolves.

+You will see more discussion later on the topic of design issues later
+in the workshop.

 ### TimesheetController class